-Dermal fillers are not cheap products.
-In fact, they’re expensive.
+Hyaluronic acid Dermal fillers are not cheap products.
 That means, unfortunately, the cost of the treatment (including the practitioners time and other such things they have to pay for, like rent), becomes a relatively expensive treatment.

 Ask yourself – if someone is charging £350 for lip fillers, and someone is charging £150 for the allegedly same treatment – what’s the catch?
-There has to be one, right?
-We won’t tell you what to do, but at least consider why these treatments are so different in their price – could it be the experience of the practitioner (maybe they’re not even medically qualified), could it be that they’re in an expensive part of town and need to pay extortionate rent prices (we can tell you from experience that our prices are not based on our location, but on the quality of products, the quality of the practitioner we offer you, and the service and care we provide), could it be that they’re using inferior products, or worse, black market products?
+Why are these treatments are so different in their price?
+Could it be the experience of the practitioner (maybe they’re not even medically qualified), could it be that they’re in an expensive part of town and need to pay extortionate rent prices (we can tell you from experience that our prices are not based on our location, but on the quality of products, the quality of the practitioner we offer you, and the service and care we provide), could it be that they’re using inferior products, or worse, black market products?

 What other issues are there with black market products?
 They can contain a variety of non-sterile substances, like hair gel.
 When these are injected, it can cause infections, allergic reactions and can kill skin cells.
 Also, injecting requires a technique.
 It’s an art.
 Improper techniques can cause swelling, lumps and in more serious situations can cause the death of skin cells – you need to be aware how to deal with complications.
 Complications almost certainly will arise, particularly if you’re doing it without any medical training.
 Be safe, always.